Assistant Media Relations Director

 Most recently the Football Writers Association of America recognized his efforts when the organization included Virginia on its 2012 "Super 11" list.
 The organization, which was founded in 1941, gives the honor annually to 11 sports information departments deemed the best in the NCAA Football Bowl Subdivision.

 Briedis comes to UVa after spending three years at Liberty as the media contact for men's basketball, men's golf and the athletics website, LibertyFlames.com.
-In addition to serving men's basketball, Briedis was the liaison for nationally-recognized former Liberty head coach and current UVa associate head coach Ritchie McKay's website, CoachRitchieMcKay.com, hosted by CollegeInsider.com.
+In addition to serving men's basketball, Briedis was the liaison for nationally-recognized Liberty head coach Ritchie McKay's website, CoachRitchieMcKay.com, hosted by CollegeInsider.com.
 Briedis also managed the onslaught of national media demands to access former heralded Liberty All-American and Duke transfer Seth Curry.

 Staying busy during his three years in Lynchburg, in addition to working in the athletics communications department, Briedis did play-by-play and color analysis for Liberty baseball games on WWMC 90.9 and served as the color analyst on radio broadcasts for the Danville Braves Baseball Club of the Appalachian League on ESPN radio WMNA 106.3.

 Prior to his days at Liberty, Briedis spent two-and-a-half years as the Director of Sports Information at Grand Canyon University (GCU) in Phoenix, Ariz.
-While at GCU, Briedis ran the sports information department and served as the main contact for all 10 varsity sports at the university.
+While at GCU, Briedis ran the sports information department at the university.